-There is large uncertainty in the atmospheric circulation response to increasing greenhouse gases 28 (see Shepherd (2014) and references therein).
-Although models generally predict a poleward shift of the midlatitude eddy-driven jet, the magnitude of this shift is highly uncertain (e.g., Vallis et al. 30 (2015); Grise and Polvani (2014)) as are its underlying drivers (Shaw (2019)).
-This is especially 31 true in the Northern Hemisphere (NH), where there are opposing thermodynamic influences, i.e. opposite meridional temperature gradient responses at the surface versus the upper troposphere (Shaw et al. (2016)).
-Thus, while enhanced warming in the lower polar troposphere relative to the lower tropical troposphere (i.e., Arctic amplification) contributes to reduced meridional temperature gradients, increases in upper tropospheric tropical warming contribute to enhanced 36 temperature gradients aloft (Butler et al. (2010); Yuval and Kaspi (2020)) and it is not clear how 37 these competing processes affect the zonal mean midlatitude jet.
-38
+There is large uncertainty in the atmospheric circulation response to increasing greenhouse gases 29 (see Shepherd (2014) and references therein).
+Although models generally predict a poleward shift 30 of the midlatitude eddy-driven jet, the magnitude of this shift is highly uncertain (e.g., Vallis et al. 31 (2015); Grise and Polvani (2014)) as are its underlying drivers (Shaw (2019)).
+This is especially 32 true in the Northern Hemisphere (NH), where there are opposing thermodynamic influences, i.e. 33 opposite meridional temperature gradient responses at the surface versus the upper troposphere 34 (Shaw et al. (2016)).
+Thus, while enhanced warming in the lower polar troposphere relative 35 to the lower tropical troposphere (i.e., Arctic amplification) contributes to reduced meridional 36 temperature gradients, increases in upper tropospheric tropical warming contribute to enhanced 37 temperature gradients aloft (Butler et al. (2010); Yuval and Kaspi (2020)) and it is not clear how 38 these competing processes affect the zonal mean midlatitude jet.
+39

-Many processes have been shown to influence the response of meridional temperature gradients to increased CO2, including polar amplification (see Smith et al. (2019) and references therein) and cloud feedbacks (e.g., Ceppi and Hartmann (2015); Voigt and Shaw (2015)).
-By comparison, 41 composition feedbacks associated with the ozone response to CO2 have been less well examined although stratospheric ozone changes have been identified as an important pathway coupling 43 composition to climate (Isaksen et al. (2009)).
-In particular, the stratospheric ozone response to 44 4xCO2 consists of robust decreases in the tropical lower stratosphere (LS), increases in the tropical upper stratosphere and increases over high latitudes (Chiodo et al. (2018)).
-While the exact details 46 of these changes are model dependent, especially over high latitudes, the general pattern is very 47 consistent among models (e.g., Nowack et al. (2015); Chiodo et al. (2018) and Chiodo and Polvani (2019) (hereafter CP2019)).
+Many processes have been shown to influence the response of meridional temperature gradients 40 to increased CO2, including polar amplification (see Smith et al. (2019) and references therein) 41 and cloud feedbacks (e.g., Ceppi and Hartmann (2015); Voigt and Shaw (2015)).
+By comparison, 42 composition feedbacks associated with the ozone response to CO2 have been less well examined 43 although stratospheric ozone changes have been identified as an important pathway coupling 44 composition to climate (Isaksen et al. (2009)).
+In particular, the stratospheric ozone response to 45 $4xCO_2$ consists of robust decreases in the tropical lower stratosphere (LS), increases in the tropical 46 upper stratosphere and increases over high latitudes (Chiodo et al. (2018)).
+In the tropics, the 47 reductions in LS ozone are strongly correlated with the response of stratospheric upwelling (Fig. 48 6 in Chiodo et al. (2018)) and, while the exact details of these changes are model dependent, 49 especially over high latitudes, the general pattern is very consistent among models (e.g., Nowack 50 et al. (2015); Chiodo et al. (2018) and Chiodo and Polvani (2019) (hereafter CP2019)).
+51

 This pattern of reduced (increased) ozone over the tropical (high latitude) LS in response to 4xCO2 has immediate implications for temperature gradients in the stratosphere by cooling the tropics and warming high latitudes (Nowack et al. (2015); Chiodo et al. (2018); Li and Newman (2022)).
 As CP2019 and Li and Newman (2022) showed, these changes in temperature gradients drive an anomalous equatorward shift of the midlatitude jet in the Southern Hemisphere (SH).
-In addition, both studies also showed shifts in the Northern Hemisphere (NH), where anomalies extend down into the lower troposphere and are concentrated over the Atlantic, resembling the negative phase of the North Atlantic Oscillation (NAO).
+In addition, both studies also showed shifts in the Northern Hemisphere (NH) during boreal winter, where anomalies extend down into the lower troposphere and are concentrated over the Atlantic, resembling the negative phase of the North Atlantic Oscillation (NAO).
+By comparison, the ozone